LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ## Step 6 - Trigger the survey

 In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.
-Once the conversation closes the survey will be triggered and the agent workspace will show the caption - “Survey in progress”
+Once the conversation closes the survey will be triggered and the Agent Workspace will show the caption - “Survey in progress”

 ![](/img/post-conversation-survey-user-guide6-2.png)